K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 29.6.
 The Parties agree that damages may not be an adequate remedy for any breach of this Clause 29 and, accordingly, each shall be entitled (but not limited) to seek injunctive or other equitable relief restraining the other from breaching this Clause 29.

 29.7.
-If the Client is a “public authority” for the purposes of section 3 of the FoIA, it shall immediately notify the Manager if it:

-- a)	receives a request for information under section 8 of the FoIA which covers commercially sensitive or confidential information relating to the Manager, this Agreement or to the services provided under it;
+If the Client is subject to federal or provincial access to information legislation (such as the Access to Information Act or similar provincial laws), and receives any request that may require disclosure of commercially sensitive or confidential information relating to the Manager, this Agreement or the services provided hereunder, the Client shall:

-- b)	responds to such a request;
+- a) notify the Manager without delay;
-- c)	receives a complaint in relation to the handling of such a request;
+- b) provide the Manager with reasonable details of the request; and
-- d)	becomes aware that an application has been made to the Information Commissioner (as defined in the FoIA) for a decision in relation to such a request;
-- e)	becomes aware that the Information Commissioner has served any notice on it under Part IV of the FoIA in relation to such a request;
-- f)	becomes aware that an appeal has been made to the Information Tribunal (as defined in the FoIA) or the court in relation to such a request; or
-- g)	becomes aware that commercially sensitive or confidential information relating to the Manager, this Agreement or to the services provided under it has been or is about to be disclosed to a third party without the Manager’s express written permission, and in each case shall provide the Manager with such details as reasonably may be requested by the Manager.
-When the Client has notified the Manager of the nature of the request received by the Client, the Client then agrees to give the Manager a reasonable opportunity to comment on whether an exemption from the requirement to disclose may be applicable and the Client shall take due regard of any such comments before making its response.
-The Manager agrees to respond in a timely manner.
+- c) allow the Manager a reasonable opportunity to comment on whether an exemption to disclosure may apply.

+The Client agrees to take due account of the Manager’s comments before responding to such a request.

 29.8.
 In providing the services under this Agreement, neither the Manager, its Affiliates or a Delegate shall be obliged to disclose or to take into consideration (or to require any third party to disclose or take into consideration) any information: